eugenialata/xspotscrap/README.md

 ```sh
 cd xspotscrap
 ```
-4. install requirements for Nodejs(This will take sometime)
+4. Install requirements for Nodejs(This will take sometime)
 ```sh
 npm install
 ```